- 1A set of people or things grouped together as the second best.More example sentences

 - The company has been unable to reach delivery targets for first and second-class mail, partly due to delays caused by the poor state of Britain's rail system.

-- 1.4 [as adjective] British Relating to the second-highest division in the results of the examinations for a university degree: a respectable second-class degreeMore example sentences
+- 1.4 [as adjective] British Of or relating to the second-highest division in a university examination: a respectable second-class degreeMore example sentences

 - He had left university with a second-class honours degree after accidentally overdosing on benzedrine.